colorsafe/colorsafe/README.md

 # ColorSafe

-A data matrix scheme for printing on paper.
-Inspired by [PaperBak](https://github.com/Rupan/paperbak), ColorSafe is written in Python and has a well-defined specification.
-It aims to allow a few Megabytes of data (or more) to be stored on paper for a worst case scenario backup, for extremely long-term archiving, or just for fun.
+A data matrix scheme for printing on paper and microfilm.
+Inspired by [PaperBak](https://github.com/Rupan/paperbak), ColorSafe is written in Python and has a flexible specification.
+It aims to allow a few Megabytes of data (or more) to be stored on printable media for a worst case scenario backup, for extremely long-term archiving, or just for fun.
 With best practices, ColorSafe encoded data can safely withstand the vicissitudes of technology changes over long periods of time.